gourav-rcrm/snapshots-visualizer/Readme.md

 The application will start running on your local machine, and you can access it through your web browser by visiting `http://localhost:5000/`.

-5. View EC2 Snapshots:
+5. View EC2 Snapshots 👀

 The web interface will display a table containing all your EC2 snapshots, sorted by date of creation in ascending order.
 Snapshots are segregated based on their creation date for easy navigation.

-6. Delete Snapshots:
+6. Delete Snapshots ❌

 You can delete a snapshot by clicking the "Delete" button next to the corresponding snapshot.
 Be cautious while deleting, as it's irreversible.

-**Enjoy managing your EC2 snapshots with ease using this web interface!**